apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

       </td>
       <td>
         Execute the given single statement, and return the execution result.
-        The statement can be DDL/DML/DQL/SHOW/DESCRIBE/EXPLAIN/USE.
+        The statement can be DDL/DML/DQL/SHOW/DESCRIBE/EXPLAIN/USE. <br> <br>
-        Note that for "INSERT INTO" statement this is an async operation.
+        Note that for "INSERT INTO" statement this is an asynchronous operation, which is usually expected when submitting a job to a remote cluster.
-        This is usually expected when submitting a job to a remote cluster.
-However, when executing a job in a mini cluster or IDE, you need to wait until the job execution finished, then you can refer to the following code: <br>
+        However, when executing a job in a mini cluster or IDE, you need to wait until the job execution finished, then you can refer to <a href="{{ site.baseurl }}/zh/dev/python/faq.html#wait-for-jobs-to-finish-when-executing-jobs-in-mini-cluster">this solution</a>: <br>
 {% highlight python %}
 table_env.execute_sql(stmt).get_job_client().get_job_execution_result().result()
 {% endhighlight %}